-Marines climbing down ropes to awaiting Higgins boats below during the invasion of Tarawa.
+Marines climbing down ropes to an awaiting Higgins boat below during the invasion of Tarawa.

-Loaded up with 2nd & 6th Marines, this is the view my grandfather would have beheld as he sped towards the exploding Tarawa beach .
+Loaded up with 2nd & 6th Marines, this is the view my grandfather would have beheld as he sped towards the exploding Tarawa beach on his Higgins boat .

 After surviving the invasion, my grandfather remained on the island of Tarawa for what he referred to as “5 1/2 months of hell”.